Close to Nature

 We have often driven past the big climbing wall in the middle of Weißbach but today we are actually going to stop in the mountain climbers' village.
 We would like to find out more about the Weißbach Naturpark and the many opportunities this scenic treasure offers in winter.

-It is already eleven years – 2007 – since the Naturpark Weißbach was officially opened.
+In 2007 the Naturpark Weißbach was officially opened.
 Since then, locals as well as guests have been visiting this beautiful cultural landscape with its different types of traditional landscapes.
 In the summer you can walk through the impressive Seisenbergklamm and forget everything else in the roaring of the wild, primal stream.
-Or you can hike right in the heart of the Naturpark – to the three communal alpine pastures, Kallbrunnalm, Litzlalm, Kammerlingalm or the Hundsfußalm.
+Or you can hike right in the heart of the Naturpark – to the three communal alpine pastures, Kallbrunnalm, Litzlalm and Kammerlingalm.
 As a guest of the Naturpark Weißbach you can also stroll along themed trails; find out background information at info points; take part in guided walks; attend Naturpark workshops and much more besides.
 We are amazed at the numerous and diverse possibilities offered to us here.
 Great!